What is Soliqua and how is it used?

-Inform patients that serious hypersensitivity reactions, including anaphylaxis, have been reported in clinical trials of SOLIQUA 100/33 and during postmarketing use of other GLP-1 receptor agonists.
-If symptoms of hypersensitivity reactions occur, instruct patients to stop taking SOLIQUA 100/33 and seek medical advice promptly [see WARNINGS AND PRECAUTIONS].
+Inform patients that serious hypersensitivity reactions, including anaphylaxis, have been reported with SOLIQUA 100/33.
+If symptoms of hypersensitivity reactions occur, instruct patients to stop taking SOLIQUA 100/33 and seek medical advice promptly [see WARNINGS AND PRECAUTIONS ].

 Risk Of Pancreatitis